matrix-org/matrix-ios-sdk/README.rst

      This is the state of room at a certain point in time: its name, topic, visibility (public/private), members, etc.

 :``MXRoomMember``:
-     This is a member of a room.
+     Represents a member of a room.

 :``MXUser``:
-     This is a user known by the current user.
+     This is a user known by the current user, outside of the context of a room.
 MXSession exposes and maintains the list of MXUsers.
 It provides the user id, displayname and the current presence state

 Usage
 =====